 In these uncertain times, we are committed to helping clients protect their assets.
 Irrigation auditing, plant health monitoring, and integrated pest management have become increasing priorities for our team.
 This means natural and structural pruning, 24-hour turn around on irrigation repairs, pre-emergent application, and well-rounded fertilization.

 Sanitization is a hot topic right now – especially with our municipal, government, HOA, and senior living accounts.
-We have made sanitization the highest priority for both our landscape and janitorial services teams, and not just on clients’ properties – it begins the second our employees show up to our yard.
+We have made sanitization the highest priority for both our landscape and cleaning services teams, and not just on clients’ properties – it begins the second our employees show up to our yard.
 PPE now includes hand sanitizer, face masks, latex gloves, and long-sleeved shirts along with the the normal PPE.
 Our trucks and equipment are sanitized before and after use, as are water jugs and hand tools.
 Only two employees are allowed in each vehicle so that we can continuously maintain social distance.
 While onsite, our employees must eat lunch and take breaks at six feet apart.
 All tailgate meetings are socially distanced.
 And we ensure that all burlaps are not too heavy (50lbs) for one employee to move around, eliminating close contact.

 Onsite sanitization is a continuous process that includes using EcoLab products to spray and wipe down high traffic areas.
 We do not perform sanitization service near or around any clients.
 High traffic areas like front doors, front desks, restrooms, gyms, trash rooms, etc. are sanitized at a higher frequency and with a longer duration.
 We ensure that all consumables, including hand sanitizer, are full before and after each shift.
 Our employees have been trained on which surfaces COVID-19 lives longest, and we address each one with the correct EcoLab product to fully sanitize each type.